Chilliwack Lake Provincial Park

 Cypress Provincial Park

-The ancient forests of Cypress Provincial Park contain record breaking trees, including western hemlocks, Amabilis fir, and mountain hemlocks but its the collection of yellow-cedars (or yellow-cypress) here that elevate this park to legendary status.
-Perched high above Vancouver in the snowy hillsides, the forest here has not seen a major fire for 1500-2000 years and possibly 4000 years.
+The ancient forests of Cypress Provincial Park contain record-breaking trees, including western hemlocks, Amabilis fir, and mountain hemlocks, but it's the collection of yellow-cedars (or yellow-cypress) here that elevates this park to legendary status.
+Perched high above Vancouver in the snowy hillsides, the forest here has not seen a major fire for 1,500–2,000 years and possibly 4,000 years.
 Though the trees here develop slowly due to the short growing season, some are nonetheless enormous.

 Cypress bowl road

-The other is a “Roadside Yellow-Cedar” thought to be over 1200 years old that is 130 feet tall and 7.5 feet in diameter.
+The other is a "Roadside Yellow-Cedar" thought to be over 1,200 years old, standing 130 feet tall and 7.5 feet in diameter.
 The trunk barely tapers as it rises above the much more slender and younger trees around it.

 IMG_14112.jpg